AyrA/DVRailDriverMod/README.md

 - Changing values of analog controls before they're passed to the internal processing function
 - Disable the internal processing function entirely
 - Mapping custom code to any button or analog control
+- Remapping buttons, incuding those used for internal functions

 ## How to Extend the Mod